JGGajjar/stylebook-token-generator/README.md

 ## Generator use

-1. Install generator: `npm install stylebook-token-generator`.
+1. Install generator: `npm i stylebook-token-generator -g`.
-2. Run `npm run stylebook` to start stylebook generator and follow prompts and configure stylebook tokens for your theme.
+2. Run `stylebook` to start stylebook generator and follow prompts and configure stylebook tokens for your theme.

 Note: Define [theme name]-theme module directory path and the genereator will create a frontend-token-definition.json inside [theme name]-theme\src\WEB-INF\ directory.